codesofC/chat-app/README.md

-# Chat-Friendly - Chat App
+# SnapTalk - Chat App

-Chat-Friendly is a realtime chat app built with TypeScript, React, Vite Js, Firebase, and other technologies.
+SnapTalk is a realtime chat app built with TypeScript, React, Vite Js, Firebase, and other technologies.
 This chat app is purposefully made for the web, like a web chat app, working on mobile devices too.

 ## 🎈Features
 - 🔑 Sign Up with username, email, password and avatar